 Mersive’s Solstice wireless collaboration system moves well beyond simple presentation systems that simply replace a cable with a cable.
 As advocates and practitioners of human-centered design, we have taken great care to develop — and continue to refine — a wireless collaboration system that is a natural extension of your workflow, with features informed by constant customer communication and need.

 - Share unlimited content from any device, as well as stage content for later, all through a simple drag-and-drop interface.

 - Benefit from an intuitive and simple interface that they can use right away, without spending inordinate amounts of time learning the “new” system.

 - Connect to the meeting using any device, either over your wired corporate network or over a wireless guest connection.
 The networks are firewalled off from one another, giving you secure, dual-network capabilities that lead the industry in security and regularly undergo rigorous third-party penetration testing.

-- Immediately see short- and long-term ROI through our Kepler analytics system, which monitors Solstice-enabled meetings and makes it easy to demonstrate return on investment through shorter, more productive meetings; quicker start times; and greater engagement.
+- Immediately see short- and long-term ROI through our Solstice Cloud analytics system, which monitors Solstice-enabled meetings and makes it easy to demonstrate return on investment through shorter, more productive meetings; quicker start times; and greater engagement.